Should I get supporting evidence?

 The Department for Work and Pensions (DWP) must take all medical evidence into account when making a decision about your Personal Independence Payment (PIP) claim.
 However, they may not contact your GP or other professionals for more information about your health.

 Your healthcare professionals do not have to give you evidence if you ask for it.
-But we strongly recommend that you try to get as much up to date medical evidence as you can.
+However, we strongly recommend that you try to get as much up to date medical evidence as you can.
 This could be your GP, psychiatrist, care co-ordinator, community psychiatric nurse (CPN), social worker or support worker.
 You can give more than one letter for medical evidence.

-It is important that any supporting evidence has information about the difficulties your illness causes you and how you meet the criteria for the benefit.
+It is important that any supporting evidence has information about the difficulties your illness causes you, and how you meet the criteria for the benefit.
 It is not very helpful for evidence just to say what diagnosis, symptoms or treatment you have.
 You can use this sample letter to help ask healthcare professionals for supporting evidence.

 It may help to send copies of other documents such as your care plan, a list of your prescribed medications, details of any therapies you are having and any other medical documents you have which contain useful information.